myuille/hello-world/README.md

 # hello-world
 Initial new repository to learn GitHub
-This is a bir about  myself
+This is a bit about  myself:
+Sometimes I enter code with typos